aerodolphin/WIRED-SMART-HOME-SYSTEM/README.md

 These advantages make wired smart home systems an attractive option for those seeking reliability, security, low latency, high bandwidth, and freedom from wireless limitations and interference.
 However, it's essential to consider the specific needs of your smart home setup.

+## The Smart Home System

+After try some open source smart home softwares (openHAB, Home Assistant and Domoticz) I chose the Home Assistant platform.

+Regarding to the network topology the ideal was the star topology where the hub acts as a central point of communication, and data flows between devices and the hub.
+This topology offers high reliability and ease of management, but it requires more cabling compared to other topologies.
+Because of that disadvantage I chose what I called of an hybrid solution where we have some micro hub's connected to a central hub where we have the Home Assistant and connected to these micro hub's we also have some devices connected in a bus topology (I2C protocol).